In this blog will cover:

 It’s not just tactical goals, either.

 CRMs can also be a key source of data for making important business decisions.
+Especially if you connect your CRM data to a lightweight BI tool like PowerMetrics.

 Management can mine insights – such as sales velocity – that help to make improvements to your sales process.